OKitel/pokemon-css-league/README.md

 - Interactive Learning: Solve CSS selector challenges in a Pokémon-inspired environment.
 - Gamified Experience: Progress through levels, and enjoy the Pokémon theme while learning.
 - CodeMirror Integration: Provides a clean and responsive code editor for a seamless coding experience.
-- Responsive Design: Optimized for all screen sizes, including mobile, tablet, and desktop.

 ### 🛠️ Technologies Used